WRITING A CV – TIPS FROM A RECRUITER

 WRITING A CV – CONCLUSION

 As we have discussed, hiring managers spend only 6-8 seconds looking at a CV.
-Therefore, it’s important that you make sure your CV stands out from the crowd.
+Therefore, you must make sure your CV stands out from the crowd.
 Check for grammar and spelling mistakes, highlight your key experiences and don’t forget to update your social media profiles.

-We hope these top 6 tips for writing a CV help you to create a CV that helps you stand out from the crowd.
+We hope these top 6 tips for writing a CV help you create a CV that enables you to stand out from the crowd.
 If you need help with your CV writing or finding a job, get in contact with the team today.

 Sources: StandOut CV – Job Search Statistics in the UK